 Use leaves for spring and summer compost – in the warm months, it might be difficult for you to find brown compost material.
 Be smart and collect fallen leaves in fall to use for this purpose.
 Bag the leaves you collect, and store them in a cool dry place.
 That way, when spring comes around, you will have a ready supply of brown material for your compost pile.

 Each of these uses for fallen leaves can come in handy.
 It is definitely worth it to consider them all, as that will enable you to take advantage of the high percentage nutrients contained in leaves.
 Why should you waste such precious resource, when you can use it quite effectively in your gardening efforts?

 Are you enjoying the Autumn color as it falls?
-Have you shared any tips from the garden or images from Autumn road-trips?
-I’d love to hear from you so please leave a comment so I can stop by your site and visit!
+How you shared any tips from the garden or images from Autumn road trips?
+I’d love to hear from you so please leave a comment on this post.